Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/polis/_index.md

  [Polis](https://compdemocracy.org/Polis/) is a an open source technology for survey research.

-Polis is a platform for a conversation, in which participants submit short text statements, or comments, (<140 characters) which are then sent out semi-randomly to other participants to vote on by clicking agree, disagree or pass
+Polis is a platform for a conversation, in which participants submit short text statements, or comments, (less than 140 characters) which are then sent out semi-randomly to other participants to vote on by clicking agree, disagree or pass